willfurnass/sheffield_hpc/referenceinfo/admins/software.rst

         This section is primarily for administrators of the system. |softwarename| has been installed using the default Easybuild config files.

-        Build logs and test reports can be found in ``$EBDEVELSOFTWARENAME`` with a given module loaded.
+        Build logs and test reports can be found in ``$EBOOTSOFTWARENAME/easybuild`` with a given module loaded.

         Testing method
         ^^^^^^^^^^^^^^^